adaltas/node-nikita/src/misc/conditions.coffee.md

               # Deprecated? should we continue to support this?
               si options, ( -> ok = false; next arguments...), next else next new Error "Invalid callback"
+          else if type is 'string'
+            si = template si, options
+            ok = false if si.length is 0
+            next()
           else
             next new Error "Invalid condition type"
         .on 'both', (err) ->